BorisMoore/jquery-datalink/README.md

 <h1>Revision History</h1>

-* 5/26/2010 -- Completely revised the API based on forum feedback.
+* 5/26/2010 -- Completely revised the API based on forum feedback.<br />
-* 5/01/2010 -- Corrected comments about restricted scope -- event is suppressed, not the change.
+* 5/01/2010 -- Corrected comments about restricted scope -- event is suppressed, not the change.<br />
-* 5/01/2010 -- Fixed glitches in comments and added info about restricted scope.
+* 5/01/2010 -- Fixed glitches in comments and added info about restricted scope.<br />
-* 4/29/2010 -- Expanded on converter samples.
+* 4/29/2010 -- Expanded on converter samples.<br />
-* 4/28/2010 -- Initial proposal published
+* 4/28/2010 -- Initial proposal published<br />